Essential Plumbing Tools Every Homeowner Should Have

 • Any work requiring permits (could void insurance or hurt resale value)

-Before tackling anything bigger, it's worth reviewing the common plumbing mistakes homeowners make so you don't accidentally turn a $20 repair into a $2,000 disaster.
+Before tackling anything bigger, it's worth reviewing the most common plumbing mistakes so you don't accidentally turn a $20 repair into a $2,000 disaster.
+Knowing how to choose the right plumber matters just as much when the job outgrows your toolkit.

 When Specialized Tools Mean Calling a Pro

 Professionals carry equipment that most homeowners have no need (or budget) to own outright.
 These include pipe inspection cameras that travel inside drains to locate hidden breaks and blockages, electronic leak detectors and infrared thermal cameras that find concealed moisture behind walls without demolition, and moisture meters that map water intrusion in flooring.
 When your problem involves hidden leaks, low water pressure throughout the home, sewer line backups, or gas line proximity, those tools aren't optional, they're essential for safe diagnosis.
-Our emergency plumbing guide explains what to do until a pro arrives.
+Our emergency plumbing kit guide explains what to keep on hand for the moments before a pro arrives.

 Permits & Code Compliance in 2026